+f.
 Location and orientation of all photos used to document final site conditions and demonstrate compliance with post-construction requirements of this General Permit; and,

+g.
 If applicable, areas of the site being transferred to new ownership, and the name and contact information of the owner.

-4. The Regional Water Board will consider a site, parcel, or individual lot complete only when all portions of the site comply with all the following conditions:
+III.H.4.
+The Regional Water Board will consider a site, parcel, or individual lot complete only when all portions of the site comply with all the following conditions:

+a.
 The discharger has completed all construction activity;

+b.
 There is no greater potential for construction-related stormwater pollutants to be discharged into site runoff than prior to the construction activity;

+c.
 Construction-related equipment and temporary BMPs have been removed from the site;

-Construction materials and wastes have been disposed of properly; and,
+d.
+Construction materials and wastes have been disposed of properly;

+e.
 Soils disturbed by construction activities have been permanently stabilized (final stabilization) using materials that:

+i.
 Have a product life that support the full and continued stabilization of the site;

-Achieve stabilization without becoming trash or debris; and
+ii.
+Achieve stabilization without becoming trash or debris; and,

-Minimize the risk of wildlife entrapment.
+iii.
+Minimize the risk of wildlife entrapment;

-5. The discharger has ensured the QSP completed on-site visual inspections, verified the site complies with all Notice of Termination requirements, including installation of post-construction stormwater runoff BMPs and/or low impact development features, and the Legally Responsible Person has included this information in the Notice of Termination certified and submitted through SMARTS; and
+f.
+The discharger has ensured the QSP completed on-site visual inspections and verified the site complies with all Notice of Termination requirements, including installation of post-construction stormwater runoff BMPs and/or low impact development features;

-6g.
+g.
+The Legally Responsible Person has submitted the information in the Notice of Termination and has certified and submitted through SMARTS; and,

+h.
 The discharger has demonstrated that the site complies with all Notice of Termination conditions above (Section III.H) and all final stabilization conditions by one of the following methods:

-a.
+i.
 70 percent final cover method.
 No computational proof required.
 Requires permanent vegetative cover to be evenly established over 70 percent of all disturbed and exposed areas of soil (non-paved or non-built).
 In areas that naturally have low vegetative coverage (e.g., deserts), 70 percent of natural conditions of local undisturbed areas is acceptable.
-Photos of all site areas are required to verify compliance with the 70 percent final cover requirement.
+Photos of all site areas are required to verify compliance with the 70 percent final cover requirement;

 OR:

-b.
+ii.
 Revised Universal Soil Loss Equation (RUSLE or RUSLE2) method.
 Computational proof required.
 Site conditions shall match values used in method computation.
-Photos of all site areas are required to verify pre-construction and post-construction conditions used in the computations.
+Photos of all site areas are required to verify pre-construction and post-construction conditions used in the computations;

 OR:

-c.
+iii.
 Custom method.
-The discharger may request approval from the Regional Water Board to use a method or analytical model other than Section III.5.a and 5.b above to demonstrate that the site complies with the “final stabilization” requirements.
+The discharger may request approval from the Regional Water Board to use a method or analytical model other than Section III.H.4.g.i and 4.g.ii above to demonstrate that the site complies with the “final stabilization” requirements.
 Photos of all site areas are required to verify the custom method used.

-.7.
-The Notice of Termination photo documentation for General Permit compliance verification shall include photos of the site’s final site conditions; post-construction BMPs and low impact development features; a description of the corresponding location, and orientation of photos as indicated on the final site map; and,
+III.H.5.
+The Notice of Termination photo documentation for General Permit compliance verification shall include photos of the site’s final site conditions; post-construction BMPs and/or low impact development features; a description of the corresponding location, and orientation of photos as indicated on the final site map.

-8. The Notice of Termination shall include a long-term maintenance plan for the post-construction stormwater runoff BMPs and/or low impact development features being implemented.
+III.H.6.
+The Notice of Termination shall include a long-term maintenance plan for the post-construction stormwater runoff BMPs and/or low impact development features being implemented.

-9. The Notice of Termination will be automatically approved 30 calendar days after the date of Notice of Termination is submitted, unless, within the 30 calendar days the Regional Water Board notifies the discharger through SMARTS that the Notice of Termination has been denied, returned, or accepted for review.
+III.H.7.
+The Notice of Termination will be automatically approved 30 calendar days after the date of Notice of Termination is submitted, unless, within the 30 calendar days the Regional Water Board notifies the discharger through SMARTS that the Notice of Termination has been denied, returned, or accepted for review.